 What to expect

-- Eastbound and westbound travel on Northeast 132nd Street will be maintained.
+- Traffic lanes and sidewalks along Northeast 132nd Street will be shifted north; eastbound and westbound travel on Northeast 132nd Street will be maintained.

-- Left turns will be restricted onto northbound 116th Ave Northeast and southbound 116th Way Northeast.
+- No left turns will be permitted from westbound Northeast 132nd Street onto southbound 116th Way Northeast.

 Travelers should expect to see traffic signage, orange traffic barrels, and construction crews and equipment in the area of I-405 and Northeast 132nd Street.